Notice of Privacy Practices

-- appropriate military command authorities or the appropriate foreign military authority, and;
+- Appropriate military command authorities or the appropriate foreign military authority

 We may disclose health information to the extent authorized by and to the extent necessary to comply with laws relating to workers' compensation or other similar programs established by law.